FBI: Cash, shredded papers seen at couple's home in spy case

 WASHINGTON (AP) — The FBI found a trash bag of shredded documents, thousands of dollars in cash, latex gloves and a “go-bag” when they searched the home of a Maryland couple accused of trying to sell information about nuclear-powered warships to a foreign country, an agent testified Wednesday.

-Jonathan Toebbe, a Navy nuclear engineer, and his wife, Diana, were arrested in West Virginia this month on espionage charges.
+Jonathan Toebbe, a Navy nuclear engineer, and his wife, Diana, were arrested in West Virginia this month.
 Prosecutors allege that Jonathan Toebbe tried to pass secrets about sophisticated and expensive Virginia-class submarines to someone he thought was a representative of a foreign government but who was actually an undercover FBI agent.
 The government accuses Diana Toebbe of serving as a lookout for her husband at several “dead drop” locations at which sensitive information was left behind.

-The couple pleaded not guilty in federal court in Martinsburg, West Virginia.
-They face life in prison if convicted.
+The couple pleaded not guilty in federal court in Martinsburg, West Virginia to espionage-related charges that carry life in prison.
 The Toebbes have been jailed since their arrests.

+He described how agents on the day of the couple’s arrest found in their home, among other objects, $11,300 in cash, children’s valid passports and a “go-bag” containing a USB flash drive and latex gloves.

+Olinits also cited messages from 2019 and 2020 in which the Toebbes discussed leaving the country, including one in which Diana Toebbe said, “I cannot believe that the two of us wouldn’t be welcomed and rewarded by a foreign government.”
+Months later, in another message, she said, “I think we need to be actively making plans to leave the country,” according to Olinits.

-Olinits also cited text messages from 2019 and 2020 in which the Toebbes discussed leaving the country.
-But Diana Toebbe’s lawyer, Edward MacMahon, raised the possibility that his 45-year-old client, who worked as a teacher at a progressive private school in Annapolis, Maryland — was referring to her distress over the prospect of President Donald Trump’s reelection.
+But Diana Toebbe’s lawyer, Edward MacMahon, raised the possibility that his 45-year-old client, who worked as a teacher at a progressive private school in Annapolis, Maryland, was simply referring to her distress over the prospect of President Donald Trump’s reelection.

 “She’s not the only liberal that’s wanted to leave the country over politics,” MacMahon pointed out.
 “That’s correct, isn’t it, sir?”